 1752-94.
 He was born on 12 August 1752, the third son of Admiral John Montagu and his wife, Sophia Wroughton.
 He was the brother of Admiral Sir George Montagu, and of Lieutenant-Colonel Edward Montagu 1755-99, who was killed in the Army at Seringapatam.

 On 18 August 1771 he was commissioned lieutenant, and on 11 September 1773 promoted commander of the sloop Tamar 16, removing in the early summer of the following year to the sloop Kingfisher 14 in succession to his brother George.
 All these appointments were made on the North American station where his father was the commander-in-chief.

 In October 1780 he commissioned the new Juno 32, cruising off Ireland and capturing the privateer Revanche 18 off Beachy Head on 10 February 1781 when in company with the Zebra 16, Commander John Bourchier.
-In February 1782 he went out to the East Indies under the orders of Commodore Sir Richard Bickertonn and was present at the action off Cuddalore on 20 June 1783, before returning to England in March 1785 when the Juno was paid off.
+In February 1782 he went out to the East Indies under the orders of Commodore Sir Richard Bickerton and was present at the Battle of Cuddalore on 20 June 1783, before returning to England in March 1785 when the Juno was paid off.

-Captain Montagu was killed at the Battle of the Glorious First of June 1794, one of four men killed and thirteen wounded, the command devolving on Lieutenant Ross Donnelly.
+Captain Montagu was killed at the Battle of the Glorious First of June 1794, one of four men killed and thirteen wounded aboard his ship, with the command devolving on Lieutenant Ross Donnelly.
 There is a monument to his memory in Westminster Abbey.